reflex-dev/reflex-web/docs/library/graphing/other-charts/pyplot.md

 # Pyplot

-Reflex-pyplot is a graphing library that wraps Matplotlib.
+Pyplot (`reflex-pyplot`) is a graphing library that wraps Matplotlib.
 Use the `pyplot` component to display any Matplotlib plot in your app.
-Checkout [Matplotlib](https://matplotlib.org/) for more information.
+Check out [Matplotlib](https://matplotlib.org/) for more information.

 ## Installation